MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 > [!NOTE]
 > If the Operations Manager database is installed on a computer separate from the management server and LocalSystem is selected for the Data Access and Configuration service account, the computer account for the management server computer will be assigned to the sdk_user role on the Operations Manager database computer.

-For additional information, see [about LocalSystem](https://docs.microsoft.com/windows/desktop/Services/localsystem-account.md)
+For more information, see [about LocalSystem](https://docs.microsoft.com/windows/desktop/Services/localsystem-account.md)

 ## Data Warehouse Write account